ibm-cloud-docs/vpc/delete-vpc.md

 Follow this order when you delete a VPC:

+1. Delete all VPN gateways that are provisioned in any subnet of the VPC.
+2. Detach all load balancers that are provisioned in any subnet of the VPC.
 1. Delete all instances that have network interfaces in any subnet of the VPC.
 Any Floating IP associated with a network interface is automatically detached from the network interface when the instance is deleted.
 1. Delete all subnets in the VPC.
 Any public gateway attached to a subnet is automatically detached from the subnet when the subnet is deleted.
 1. Delete all public gateways in the VPC.